 Since the information is not in the tpr, which is force field specific the way around this would be to have some kind of force field translation table.
 However even this is cumbersome since the force field identifier is not stored in the tpr file.

 So I agree that broken tools may give so much headache that it is not worthwhile maintaining.
 However that means this functionality goes away.
 A proper rewrite would be in place.

 What we probably could do is remove this program from 4.6, and add a feedback issue for 5.0 to reimplement g_dih from scratch.

-#3 Updated by Mark Abraham over 7 years ago
+#3 Updated by Mark Abraham about 8 years ago